 Language learning is a curious personal journey through the mind of each individual speaker who you interact with along the way.
 There is a funny thing about the importance of changing your way of speaking not only in different situations, but for different people who you speak with.
-This is something that I’ve found to be necessary in effective communication.
+This is something that I’ve found to be necessary in effective communication and even in my work as a localization professional.
 Even in your native language, if you aren’t speaking the ‘lingo’ then you could be misunderstood.

 (This is the third article in the week series leading up to International Mother Language Day.)